-Thus, external regulation may be viewed as an umbrella term for the various dynamics that regulate the child originating from external resources––i.e., other-regulation, co-regulation, and shared regulation––and in which adults actively help children build and cultivate self-regulation skills (Bronson, 2000; Grolnick & Farkas, 2002; Kopp, 1982; Landry et al., 2000; Martinez-Pons, 1996; Zimmerman, 2000).
-It is, therefore, critical to differentiate between these three primary dynamics that can shape the development of regulation.
-Other-regulation and co-regulation occur in one-on-one interaction, whereas shared regulation occurs within the group setting.
-Briefly, shared regulation refers to groups working together on tasks by continuously self-regulating each other, all seeking to attain the group’s goals (Hadwin et al., 2018; Järvelä & Järvenoja, 2011; McCaslin & Vriesema, 2018; Panadero & Järvelä, 2015).
-We focus on one-on-one external regulation in RIM to unpack the nuances relevant for the dynamics between adults and young children learning.
+Thus, external regulation is an umbrella term for the various dynamics that regulate the child from external resources––i.e., other-regulation, co-regulation, and shared regulation––whereby adults actively help children build and cultivate self-regulation skills (e.g, Bronson, 2000; Grolnick & Farkas, 2002; Landry et al., 2000).
+It is critical, therefore, to differentiate between these three primary dynamics.
+Other-regulation and co-regulation occur in one-on-one interaction, whereas shared regulation occurs within a group setting.
+Briefly, shared regulation refers to groups working together on tasks by continually self-regulating each other, all seeking to attain the group’s goals (e.g., Hadwin et al., 2018; Panadero & Järvelä, 2015).
+We focus on one-on-one external regulation in RIM to unpack the nuances relevant to the dynamics between adults and young children learning.
 To this end, we confined our focus to other-regulation and co-regulation prompts that parents use to support their young children’s learning.

-When caregivers elicit thinking and knowledge formation about regulation from their children, they foster self-regulation.
+When caregivers elicit knowledge formation about regulation from their children, they foster self-regulation.
 They assist in its internalization by applying metaprocesses, a dynamic we labeled co-regulation.
 In co-regulation, the interaction advances knowledge about how one functions by way of adult-child dynamics.
 Co-regulation prompts differ from other forms of verbal communication, where the adult instructs the child what to do or how to adjust their emotions or cognitions.
-In other-regulation, a person external to the child acts or advises them what to do; in this way, they act upon them to achieve regulation (Sameroff, 2010).
+In other-regulation, a person external to the child acts or advises them what to do to achieve regulation (Sameroff, 2010).

-Contrasting with co-regulation, other-regulation refers to an adult telling a child how to adjust and monitor; thus, the regulation is guided by another person outside the self.
-Caregivers traditionally rely on other-regulation to impart practical-didactic support to guide children such as “please put your books in your bag” (Bindman et al., 2013).
-Especially with very young children, parents act on behalf of their children because the latter simply cannot act independently (Bronson, 2000; Kopp, 1982; Sameroff, 2010).
-As children gain more self-regulation skills, adults take a step back, utilizing language over actions to support the children’s emerging responsibility (Grolnick & Farkas, 2002; Sameroff, 2010).
+In contrast, other-regulation refers to an adult telling a child how to adjust and monitor; thus, regulation is guided by another person.
+Caregivers traditionally rely on other-regulation to impart practical-didactic support such as “please put your books in your bag” (Bindman et al., 2013).
+Parents act on behalf of their children, especially very young children, who cannot act independently (Bronson, 2000; Kopp, 1982; Sameroff, 2010).
+As children gain self-regulation skills, adults take a step back, utilizing language over actions to support children’s emerging responsibility (Grolnick & Farkas, 2002; Sameroff, 2010).